RomainD91/Project-ML-Customer-Churn-Prediction/README.md

 - Saving the Model: Using joblib.
 - Wrapper Class: Facilitated easy deployment and integration.

 #### Model & Business Recommendations:
-- Insights and Strategies: Derived actionable insights and proposed strategies to mitigate churn.
+- Insights and Strategies: Derived actionable insights and proposed strategies to mitigate churn and improve model accuracy.
-- Implementation Plan: Suggested a plan for targeted interventions.
+- Implementation Plan: A plan for targeted interventions was suggested.

 ## DATA ANALYSIS